 Experiential Learning at UGA is driven by the conviction that hands-on experiences inform, transform, and unlock the true potential of higher education and prepare students to succeed in an ever-changing world.

-Students develop independent research skills in capstone courses or through research projects, increase their intercultural competence in study abroad and related international experiences, gain first-hand knowledge of different work environments in internships, and learn to appreciate and contribute to the social or educational work of others through service or community-based learning.
+Through an EL activity of their choice, students develop independent research skills in capstone courses or through research projects, increase their intercultural competence in study abroad and related international experiences, gain firsthand knowledge of different work environments in internships, or learn to appreciate and contribute to the social or educational work of others through service or community-based learning.

-For any general questions or concerns, please contact the Office of Experiential Learning at firstname.lastname@example.org or 542-9891.
-For questions specific to the Franklin College you can contact Associate Dean Martin Kagel at email@example.com.
+If you have general questions or concerns, contact the Office of Experiential Learning at email@example.com / 706-542-9891.
+If you have questions specific to the EL requirement in Franklin College, contact Kris Petti at firstname.lastname@example.org.